mrbrandao/gogs/README.md

 Custom Scripts
 --------------

-Tthere are some useful scripts used to create and build this project.
+There are some useful scripts used to create and build this project.

 * `init-user-db.sh` - this script is resposable to initialize custom `sql` commands in the postgres first run.
 This will create the gogs user and grant admin permissions to it based on the `GOGS_*` environments.
 * `scripts/sync.sh` - sync custom themes and templates to gogs data